 Our research interests cover a wide range of problems in colloid and interface science from adsorption of molecules to solid surfaces from liquids to the structure and behaviour of particles in complex fluids.

-Adsorption from solution: The adsorption of molecules from liquids and solutions to solid surfaces is central to many areas of academic and industrial importance such as colloidal stability, lubrication, protein biofilms and making icecream.
+The adsorption of molecules from liquids and solutions to solid surfaces is central to many areas of academic and industrial importance such as colloidal stability, lubrication, protein biofilms and making icecream.
 We have recently developed a combination of experimental methods, including coherent and incoherent neutron scattering and STM, that can provide details of the state, absolute composition and crystallographic structure of the adsorbed layers.
 Currently projects are available to investigate formation of crystalline layers for a number of interesting materials and also to probe their surface mixing behaviour.
-In particular, we are trying to determine why alkyl amides appear to form very stable mono and multilayers, materials with important industrial and biological relevance.
+In particular, we are investigating a novel 'non-covalent' interaction - 'halogen-bonding' as a way of organising molecules on a surface.
+Halogen bonds can be thought of as the new hydrogen bond: the are relatively strong, directional and can be controlled by playing with the chemistry of nearby constituents.
+We have been successful in preparing co-crystals on a surface using these special interactions and now are using computer calculations (DFT) to understand in detail the roles of different interactions on controlling the monolayer structure.
+These layers form very stable mono and multilayers, materials with important industrial and biological relevance.

 Much of the work is at international facilities including: Institute Laue-Langevin, Grenoble, France, ISIS, Rutherford Appleton Laboratory, Oxon, UK, and ESRF, Grenoble, France.

 My appointment is joint between the Department of Chemistry and the BP Institute at the University of Cambridge (http://www.bpi.cam.ac.uk).